C. J. Henderson (American football): Jacksonville Jaguars

 Henderson was selected by the Jacksonville Jaguars in the first round with the ninth overall pick in the 2020 NFL Draft.
 On July 16, 2020, Henderson signed his four-year rookie contract, worth a fully guaranteed $20.5 million.
 Henderson made his NFL debut in the season opener on September 13, 2020, against the Indianapolis Colts, starting and recording five tackles and his first career interception, picking off a pass from Philip Rivers and returning it for 22 yards, and defending three passes, including breaking up a pass on a fourth down late in the fourth quarter to secure a Jaguars' 27–20 win, and was named the Pepsi NFL Rookie of the Week.

 In Week 10 against the Green Bay Packers, Henderson forced a fumble on wide receiver Davante Adams which was recovered by teammate Myles Jack during the 24–20 loss.
 He was placed on injured reserve on November 19, 2020, with a groin injury.

-One website rated him as the worst Jaguars draft pick of the past 5 years.
+In October 2020 during a ribbon cutting ceremony, the training center at Christopher Columbus High School, his alma mater, was dedicated in the Henderson Family name due to his generous contribution to the redesign of the facility.

 Carolina Panthers

 On September 27, 2021, Henderson was traded to the Carolina Panthers with a 2022 fifth-round pick in exchange for tight end Dan Arnold and a 2022 third-round pick.

-While visiting Doral, FL and the state of his upbringing on February 5, 2022, C.J.
-Henderson was arrested after a traffic stop in which there was found a concealed firearm, a 9mm Glock 45, and about 3 grams of Marijuana.
-He was not legally possessing either item and it was not clear from paperwork who was the registered owner of the Lamborghini Urus SUV that had overly dark tinted windows(initial reason for the stop).
-Bodycam recordings of the incident have been posted on YouTube.
+In the 2021 season, he appeared in 12 games and started seven.